Edd Mann Developer

 }

-Another way I formed to reverse a string was to create an empty array and iterate over the length of the string with both incrementing/decrementing counters.
-The array position uses the incrementing counter where as the parsed in string uses the decrementing one.
-Finally the created array is joined into a single string and returned.
+Another approach to reverse a string was to create an empty array and iterate over the length of the string using both incrementing and decrementing counters.
+The array position utilises the incrementing counter, whereas the input string is accessed with the decrementing one.
+Finally, the array is joined into a single string and returned.

 3: Incrementing for-loop with array pushing and charAt